harishsivaj/Mean-and-Variance/README.md

-# EXPERIMENT :
+# EXPERIMENT : Mean and variance of a discrete  distribution

 # DATE :

-#  Mean and variance of a discrete  distribution

 # Aim :